vanches1/TC2006.550-FINAL-PROJECT-Team-4/README.md

 -> Project description

 As a final project of the programming languages course, the implementation of a text encryption algorithm is proposed.
 It is intended to perform the encryption of information using the Beaufort algorithm, a poly-alphabetic encryption system.
-This algorithm is characterized by the need to establish a keyword with which the encryption and decryption process can be performed correctly.
+This algorithm is characterized by the need to establish a keyword to perform correctly the process of  encryption and decryption.

 -> Programming language